Rent, renovate or relocate?

 Renovating – pitfalls to watch for

-2024 may see doctors weighing up whether to renovate or relocate.
+Doctors may be weighing up whether to renovate or relocate.
 It may seem like a no-brainer, especially as relocating brings a raft of costs, including stamp duty on your next home – money that could go directly towards improving an existing home through renovations.

 However, as with many property-related matters, the picture is not always clear-cut.